protocol/nft-website/docs/tutorial/end-to-end-experience.md

 1. Head over to [pinata.cloud](https://pinata.cloud/).
 1. Click **Sign up** and use your email address to create an account.

-Pinata gives each user 1GB of free storage space, which is plenty for storing a few NFTs.
+Pinata gives each user 1 GB of free storage space, which is plenty for storing a few NFTs.

 ##### Get an API key